The penis is attached to a sheath of skin called the foreskin.

 As a child gets older, the foreskin naturally separates from the head of the penis (glans).
 As this happens, the following may occur.

-• Parts of the foreskin may remain attached (adhesions).
+- Parts of the foreskin may remain attached (adhesions).
 This is normal and does not need any treatment.
 The foreskin fully separates by the time a child reaches puberty.
-Until then, there may be temporary soreness or pain while urinating.
-This usually goes away after a day or two.
+Adhesions should not result in pain with peeing.

-• The foreskin naturally sheds, leaving small white or yellow clumps behind.
-These clumps are called smegma and may look like pus.
+- The foreskin naturally sheds, leaving small white or yellow clumps behind that may be stuck under the foreskin.
+These clumps are called smegma.
 The smegma eventually goes away on its own.
 There is no need for treatment.

 Balanitis